apache/velocity-site/README.txt

-Note: the branch trnk is obsolete.
+Note: the branch trunk is obsolete.
 Please use the master branch.

  ----
  The Apache Velocity Project